-You won’t believe how easy and creamy this delicious Smokin’ Butternut Squash Soup (dairy free, gluten free, and vegan) is.
+You won't believe how easy and creamy this delicious Smokin' Butternut Squash Soup (dairy free, gluten free, and vegan) is.
 I think this is my favorite butternut squash soup so far!
-I’m reposting it now because November is National Vegan Month and, of course, butternut squash is plentiful this time of year.
+I'm reposting it now because it's starting to get colder, and butternut squash is plentiful this time of year.

 I started with one of those little video recipes on FaceBook.
 I think it was called Thai Butternut Squash Soup.
 However, when I clicked over to the website, I couldn't find the darn recipe.
 There was no way to search for it.
 Frustrating.
 So I watched it a couple times and then improvised.

 I always think I should learn how to do those quick, little videos, but then I realize that by the time I figure it out, the trend will pass.
 So, for now, I'll stick to giving you recipes in a searchable blog format.